Alexandrion109666/personal-stuff/doc.md

 ## Use case 2

-    * Use case: Add/update/view client information
+    * Use case: Search books by genre, title, author
     * Level: one of: Summary
-    * Primary actor: Bank Employee
+    * Primary actor: Store Employee
-    * Main success scenario: Bank Employee successfully executes these opeartions
+    * Main success scenario: Store Employee successfully executes these opeartions
-    * Extensions: Bank Employee will be prompted if some wrong informations were provided
+    * Extensions: Store Employee will be prompted if some wrong informations were provided

 ## Use case 3

-    * Use case: Add/update/view client account
+    * Use case: Sell books
     * Level: one of: Summary
-    * Primary actor: Bank Employee
+    * Primary actor: Store Employee
-    * Main success scenario: Bank Employee successfully executes these opeartions
+    * Main success scenario: Store Employee successfully executes these opeartions
-    * Extensions: Bank Employee will be prompted if some wrong informations were provided
+    * Extensions: Store Employee will be prompted if some wrong informations were provided

 ## Use case 4

-    * Use case: Transfer money between accounts
+    * Use case: CRUD on books (book information: title, author, genre, quantity, and price).
     * Level: one of: Summary
-    * Primary actor: Bank Employee
+    * Primary actor: Administrator
-    * Main success scenario: Bank Employee successfully executes these opeartions
+    * Main success scenario: Administrator successfully executes these opeartions
-    * Extensions: Bank Employee will be prompted if some wrong informations were provided
+    * Extensions: Administrator will be prompted if some wrong informations were provided

 ## Use case 5

-    * Use case: Pay utilities
+    * Use case: CRUD on regular users’ information.
     * Level: one of: Summary
-    * Primary actor: Bank Employee
+    * Primary actor: Administrator
-    * Main success scenario: Bank Employee successfully executes these opeartions
+    * Main success scenario: Administrator successfully executes these opeartions
-    * Extensions: Bank Employee will be prompted if some wrong informations were provided
+    * Extensions: Administrator will be prompted if some wrong informations were provided

 ## Use case 6

-    * Use case: CRUD on employees
+    * Use case: Generate two types of reports files, with the books out of stock.
     * Level: one of: Summary
     * Primary actor: Administrator
-    * Main success scenario: The administrator executes successfully those operations
+    * Main success scenario: Administrator executes successfully those operations
     * Extensions: Administrator will be prompted if some wrong informations were provided

-## Use case 7

-    * Use case: Generate reports between dates
-    * Level: one of: Summary
-    * Primary actor: Administrator
-    * Main success scenario: A digital report is generated
-    * Extensions: will be prompted if some wrong informations were provided

 # System Architectural Design

 ## Architectural Pattern Description
-For this bank application we used a 3 layered architecture, that consist of three main layers: **presentation/view**, **business - logic**, **peristence/dao** and **common**.
+For this book-store application I used a 3 layered architecture, that consist of three main layers: **presentation/view**, **business - logic**, **peristence/dao** and **common**.
 By segregating an application into modules, developers acquire the option of modifying or adding a specific layer, instead of reworking the entire application.
 A three-module architecture is typically composed of a presentation module, a business module, and a data storage module.

 ![layer](images/layers.png)